selwynpolit/d9book/book/blocks.md

 `Class ImageGalleryBlock extends BlockBase`

-If you want to use Dependency Injection implement
+If you want to use Dependency Injection, implement: `ContainerFactoryPluginInterface`

-`ContainerFactoryPluginInterface`

 e.g.